 Catalog copy is prepared in accordance with instructions provided by Academic Affairs to ensure timely and efficient preparation of camera-ready copy.
-The timetable is ordinarily as follows:
+The timetable is typically as follows:

-Α. Academic Affairs forwards catalog copy (excluding curricula and course descriptions) to Vice Presidents and Deans for editingOctober 15 Edited catalog copy to Academic Affairs for compilationNovember 15 Proof copy to Vice Presidents and Deans for final editing December 1 Final edited copy due in Academic Affairs December 15 В. Academic Affairs forwards compiled catalog copy to Deans (school curricula and course description sections only) for proofing Final edited copy due in Academic Affairs March 15 Catalogs available for distribution May 20
+A. Academic Affairs forwards catalog copy (excluding curricula and course descriptions) to Vice Presidents and Deans for editingOctober 15 5 Edited catalog copy to Academic Affairs for compilation 5 Proof copy to Vice Presidents and Deans for final editing 1 Final edited copy due in Academic Affairs 5 В. Academic Affairs forwards compiled catalog copy to Deans (school curricula and course description sections only) for proofing 1 Final edited copy due in Academic Affairs 5 Catalogs available for distribution С